 Self-isolated?
-Here is our lockdown survival guide!
+Here is our lockdown survival guide for families!
 We have a bundle of online education, digital resources and plenty of activities to keep the kids active and learning.

 If you know of any other activities to include in this guide, please email us on email@example.com.